jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 until a CAA RRSet is found.

-Given a request for a specific Fully-Qualified Domain Name X, or a request for a Wildcard Domain Name \*.X, the Relevant Resource Record Set RelevantCAASet(X) is determined as follows:
+Given a request for a specific Fully-Qualified Domain Name X, or a request for a Wildcard Domain Name \*.X, the Relevant Resource Record Set RelevantCAASet(X) is determined as follows (in pseudocode):

 Let CAA(X) be the RRSet returned by performing a CAA record query for the Fully-Qualified Domain Name X, according to the lookup algorithm specified in RFC 1034 section